 64% – the percentage of HR managers that are of the mindset that their companies offer satisfactory/very satisfactory pay and benefit expectations setting when it comes to a job listing

-46% – percentage of employees with plans on using financial applications and online platforms for benefits delivery
+46% – the percentage of employees with plans on using financial applications and online platforms for benefits delivery

-53.33% – percentage of employees prefer desktop computers to access benefits portals; 10.96% prefer using their desktop computers at home; 18.62% prefer using laptop computers; 12.54% prefer using mobile gadgets and smartphones
+53.33% – the percentage of employees prefer desktop computers to access benefits portals; 10.96% prefer using their desktop computers at home; 18.62% prefer using laptop computers; 12.54% prefer using mobile gadgets and smartphones

 According to organizations, the following are the main factors in evaluating HR technology platforms:

 Low cost (23.9%)